JustinGOSSES/McMurray-Wabiskaw-preprocessed-datasets/README.md

 ## License and use constraints
 In the metadata file for the original datasets <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/SPE_006_originalData/Metadata/SPE_006.txt">SPE_006.txt</a> the dataset is described as `Access Constraints: Public` and `Use Constraints: Credit to originator/source required.
 Commercial reproduction not allowed.`

-The preprocessed datasets built on the original datasets therefore follow a similar scheme and use the <a href="https://creativecommons.org/licenses/by-nc/2.0/legalcode">Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)</a> license.
+The preprocessed datasets built on the original datasets therefore follow a similar scheme.
+The license that best matches the use constraints of the original dataset is the <a href="https://creativecommons.org/licenses/by-nc/2.0/legalcode">Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)</a> license.
 A human-readable version of this license is <a href="https://creativecommons.org/licenses/by-nc/2.0/">here</a>.
 The key points are free to share, must attribute, and non-commercial so please don't try to resell the data.

 ## Preprocessed datasets derived from original